Second-generation biofuels are made from food, agricultural, and forestry waste biomass and are considered low-carbon.

 In the energy transition towards a decarbonized future, second-generation biofuels are an essential asset.
-Within their production process, wastewater disposal represents a critical issue and requires specific water treatment.
+In their production process, wastewater disposal represents a critical issue and requires specific water treatment.

 What are biofuels?

 Coming from renewable raw materials, they are potentially always available.
-Still, attention must be focused on their impact on the environment.
+Still, we must focus attention on their impact on the environment.
 Their use in industry has brought to light some of the limitations of first-generation biofuels, i.e., those coming primarily from agricultural or forestry products.
-In this case, the use of this material implies massive deforestation and high energy and water consumption.
+In this case, using this material implies massive deforestation and high energy and water consumption.
 In addition, the production of some first-generation biofuels uses products whose cultivation takes away space and resources from growing food.

 An effective response to the limitations of first-generation biofuels is second-generation biofuels.
-These are made from biomass of food, agricultural and forestry wastes, and are considered low-carbon.
+These are made from food, agricultural, and forestry waste biomass and are considered low-carbon.
 They drastically reduce CO2 emissions and do not compete with food production.

 Second-generation biofuels are key in the decarbonization process undertaken by different states.
-For this reason, their market is evolving rapidly, and it is estimated that it could touch $59.4 billion by 2030.
+For this reason, their market is evolving rapidly and is estimated to touch $59.4 billion by 2030.